 In 2016, over half the world’s population live in cities.
 Each year these cities account for nearly 70% of greenhouse gas emissions, waste 250 to 500 million cubic meters of drinking water, and use 75% of the world’s primary energy.

 This morning, Brandie Nonnecke and Camille Crittenden discussed the opportunities and challenges of IoT for sustainability within the sectors of energy, water, and transportation.
 They offer recommendations for best practices in data access, stewardship and ownership, and include considerations for security, privacy, and interoperability of IoT.
 Their findings and recommendations will inform public decision-makers, policy officials, technology developers, and consumers seeking to use IoT technologies not only for increasing infrastructure performance and efficiency but also for improving environmental sustainability and quality of life.
 This work was supported by CITRIS and the Banatao Institute and Microsoft.

 CITRIS and the Banatao Institute create information technology solutions for society’s most pressing challenges.
-We leverage the research strengths of University of California campuses at Berkeley, Davis, Merced and Santa Cruz to create transformative research-based solutions and translate them into practice.
+We leverage the research strengths of the University of California campuses at Berkeley, Davis, Merced, and Santa Cruz to create transformative research-based solutions and translate them into practice.

 You can also follow Twitter forum hashtag #worldsmartcity2016.